tecnolista/tecnolista/README_en.md

     ONE FOR ALL AND ALL FOR ONE
 ```

 <p align="justify">I started an <a href="https://github.com/United-Sapiens">Organization on GitHub</a> to host the initiative's work.
 I also created the mantra "We, The Sapiens", a short text in the form of a poem, to try to "plant the idea" that a better world is possible.
 I will try to contribute with what I know how to do, programming and writing the project documentation.
 All implemented software will be made available as free and open source software (public domain).
-You can also contribute, but only if you want to.
+You can also contribute, in any way you see fit.
 Anyway, your comments and suggestions are always welcome.</p>

 <p>
     <a href="https://www.github.com/united-sapiens"><img src="https://img.shields.io/badge/github-%23181717.svg?&style=for-the-badge&logo=github&logoColor=white" height=32></a> &nbsp;&nbsp;